 - Postpartum Progress (an informative website that provides support and in-depth information for postpartum moms.

 5. Be prepared to give yourself some grace

-Take the time to show yourself patience, love and understanding as you recovery and journey through this wild ride known as motherhood.
+Take the time to show yourself patience, love, and understanding as you recover and journey through this wild ride known as motherhood.